ZenWave360/zenwave-sdk/plugins/asyncapi-ops/README.md

 ### Channel bindings: topic configuration

 Channel bindings follow the standard [AsyncAPI Kafka binding](https://github.com/asyncapi/bindings/blob/master/kafka/README.md) with one addition: `x-env-server-overrides` for per-environment tuning.
 The generator also accepts `env-server-overrides` without the `x-` prefix.
+If both are present, `x-env-server-overrides` wins.

 This extension was proposed in [AsyncAPI Bindings #292](https://github.com/asyncapi/bindings/issues/292).